cepharum/slapd-config/README.md

 slapd-config db help
 ```

 This is listing all actions available in context of module “db”.
-Since most actions require additional arguments invoking a action without its required parameter results in another short note on how to invoke that action actually, e.g.
+Since most actions require additional arguments invoking an action without its required parameters results in another short note on how to invoke that action actually, e.g.

 ```
 slapd-config db read-access